hashicorp/design-system/website/docs/components/icon/partials/code/how-to-use.md

 ### Stretched

-To have the icon fill the parent container (width: 100%, height: 100%, display: block), set the `@stretched` attribute to true:
+To have the icon fill the parent container (width: 100%, height: 100%), set the `@stretched` attribute to true:

 ```handlebars
 <div class="doc-icon-demo--constrain-max-width">